 Was she sleeping, worn out with her first sorrow?
-Bauby softly drew her hand over the pillow, to feel in the darkness for Katie's facethe great rough hand which love and kindness made so gentle; and now it touches the wet cheek, over which quiet tears are stealing from "They has a freit in some pairts, Miss Katie, that if ane yearns sair to see a far-away face, ane's maist sure to see it in a dream, and the way it is at the moment, if it were thousands of miles away.
-Will ye let him see ye wi' the tears wet on your white cheeks, Katie Stewart, and him needing sair, puir man, to has ye smile?
+Bauby softly drew her hand over the pillow, to feel in the darkness for Katie's face-the great rough hand which love and kindness made so gentle; and now it touches the wet cheek, over which quiet tears are stealing from under the closed eyelids.
+Bend down, Bauby,-whisper in her ear-

+"They hae a freit in some pairts, Miss Katie, that if ane yearns sair to see a far-away face, ane's maist sure to see it in a dream, and the way it is at the moment, if it were thousands of miles away.
+Will ye let him see ye wi' the tears wet on your white cheeks, Katie Stewart, and him needing sair, puir man, to hae ye smile?
 Fa' asleep wi' a smile on your face, my ain bairn, and he'll see it in his dreams."